-The biggest problem facing snack products such as potato has been the use of seed soils such as canola, corn, and soybean oil.
-Another problem has been ingredients which aren’t organic and are sprayed with multiple pesticides.
-The good news is over the past decade, there’s been a huge growth in chips using real ingredients.
-These products use healthy oils including avocado, coconut, and palm oil.
+We’ve seen many changes with potato chips from being artisan to mass produced, from being sold locally to nationally, from paper packaging to plastic, and from one flavor to many.
+Sadly, we’ve also seen them go from using real ingredients to denatured ingredients.
+One of the worst changes to potato chips was the use of seed oils such as canola, corn, and soybean oil.
+Another problem was non-organic ingredients sprayed with multiple pesticides.
+The good news is over the past decade, there’s been a huge growth in chips using clean ingredients again.
+These products use healthy oils including avocado, coconut, and palm oil and fats such as beef tallow.

 The manufacturers are responsible about the other ingredients they source too.
 Some of the companies give us better versions of the classic potato chips.
 Others do more contemporary takes using sweet potatoes and heirloom potatoes to come up with twists on the traditional potato chips.